cliftonc0613/lincolnlogs-hms-lls/README.md

-# Upstate Home Remodel Website
+# LincolnLogs Handyman Services Website

-A modern, responsive website for Upstate Home Remodel, built with Astro and featuring professional home improvement services throughout Upstate South Carolina.
+A modern, responsive website for LincolnLogs Handyman Services, built with Astro and featuring professional home improvement services throughout Upstate South Carolina.

 ## 🏠 About

-**Upstate Home Remodel** is owned and operated by **Jeffery Lincoln**, a licensed and insured contractor specializing in:
+**LincolnLogs Handyman Services** is owned and operated by **Jeffery Lincoln**, a licensed and insured contractor specializing in:

 - **Carpentry & Custom Woodwork** - Custom cabinets, built-ins, trim work, and finish carpentry
 - **Kitchen & Bathroom Renovations** - Complete remodels and updates